 OpinionColumnistsKate Walter By KATE WALTER @KateWalter12 No treat in this IRS-scam trick The deadline for filing federal and state income tax returns is April 15.
-Photo Credit: Bloomberg News / Daniel Acker Updated October 25, 2015 3:05 PM Print Share fbShare Tweet gShare Email My answering machine was blinking when I came home recently.
+Photo Credit: Bloomberg News / Daniel Acker Updated October 25, 2015 3:05 PM Print Share fbShare Tweet Email My answering machine was blinking when I came home recently.
 I hit play, thinking Mom was returning my call.
 "This is Officer Judy Smith from the Department of the Treasury," said an official-sounding recording.
 I was told I owed money.
 This was the final notice, and I was subject to arrest if I didn't comply.
 My heart started racing, even though I thought the message sounded fishy.
 I dialed the number, which included Washington's 202 area code, and spoke to "Jack Wilson," who spoke with an accent.
 I asked about the message and he asked for my phone number.
 (I gave it to him.)
 Jack said the message was in reference to Kate Walter and that I was audited on my 2012 tax return and owed money.
 Gotcha!
 I thought.
 I file my taxes under my full legal name.
 But I decided to play along.
 "Why wasn't I notified?"
 I asked.
 "This is the first time I'm hearing this."
 "We tried to mail you several times but couldn't get into your building," he said.
 "That's bull," I responded.
 "I have a doorman.
 There's no problem with access."
 "It's a certified letter," he countered, "and can't be delivered without a signature."
 "Then the mailman puts a notice in my box to pick it up at the post office," I said.
 I repeatedly told the con man, "This is not how the IRS works."
 (I know how it works.
 I was audited in the 1980s.)
 He kept saying, "Let me explain it to you."
 "I want my accountant to handle this," I said.
 "I need the name and number of the person he should call."
 Click.
 Jack was gone in less than five minutes.
 I didn't fall for the scam but many people have.
 CBS News reported this is the largest IRS impersonation phone scam in history -- with as many as 10,000 calls a week to residents around the country.
 Thousands of Americans have been scammed of more than $23 million in the past two years, according to the Treasury Department inspector general.
 When I dialed the designated IRS 800 number to report this, the message box was full.
 I was directed to a website with a special section for this scam.
 I filled out the form, citing "Jack's" phone number, hoping it leads to a swift arrest.
 By KATE WALTER @KateWalter12 Kate Walter, a freelance writer in the West Village, is the author of “Looking for a Kiss: A Chronicle of Downtown Heartbreak and Healing.”
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.